Stabilizing a Queue Subject to Action-Dependent Server Performance: Introduction

 \section{Introduction}

-Recent advances in information and communication networks and sensor technologies brought a wide range of new applications to reality.
-These include wireless sensor networks in which sensors equipped with communication modules are powered by renewable energy, such as solar energy and geothermal energy, as well as emerging technologies, such an unmanned aerial vehicles (UAVs).
-In many cases, the performance of the component systems as well as that of the overall system can be analyzed with the help of a suitable queueing model.
+Recent advances in information and communication networks, and sensor technologies, fostered a new wide range of applications.
+These include networked systems in which sensors are equipped with communication modules powered by renewable energy, such as solar and geothermal energy.
+Invariably, operation of these systems requires the management of queued tasks.
+Consequently, a queueing paradigm is needed that goes beyond the classical case in which the performance of the server is time-invariant.
+Notably, in these new applications, server performance often depends on its activity, understood as a proxy for the cumulative effect on resources of the history of task assignments.
+Typically, the performance of the server degrades when resources get depleted as a result of higher activity, and may recover when its activity is lowered to allow for the renewal of resources.

-Unfortunately, most existing queueing models are inadequate because, in many of these new applications, the performance of the servers (e.g., a human supervisor monitoring and controlling multiple UAVs) is not time-invariant and typically depends on the history of past workload or the types of performed tasks.
-As a result, little is known about the performance and stability of such systems and, hence, new methodologies and theory are needed.
+This article starts by proposing a queuing system in which the performance of the server depends on its activity.
+Subsequently, we study two (soon to be stated) problems associated with the design of task-assignment control policies for the scheduler.
+These policies will govern the assignment of tasks from the queue to the server with the goal of keeping the queue stable.
+A major challenge in the design of these policies is that they will have to manage the trade-off between assigning tasks immediately, which may decrease server performance due to the decrease of resource levels associated with increased activity, or wait until resource levels are renewed at the expense of allowing the queue length to increase as new tasks arrive at a fixed rate.

-In this study, we first propose a new framework for studying the stability of systems in which the efficiency of servers is time-varying and is dependent on their past utilization.
-Using the proposed framework, we then study the problem of designing a task scheduling policy with simple structure, which is optimal in that it keeps the task queue stable whenever doing so is possible using some policy.
+{\bf Convention:} Throughout this article, we will refer to the task-assignment control policy at the scheduler as \underline{scheduler policy} or, simply, as \underline{policy} for short when appropriate.

-To this end, we consider a queueing system comprising the following three components: \\ $\bullet$ A first-in first-out unbounded {\bf queue} registers a new task when it arrives and removes it as soon as work on it is completed.
+To be more specific, we consider a queueing system comprising the following three components: \\ $\bullet$ A first-in first-out unbounded {\bf queue} registers a new task when it arrives and removes it as soon as work on it is completed.
 It has an internal state, its queue size, which indicates the number of uncompleted tasks in the queue.